-The asset management plan as presented during the 2024-2027 multi-year budget anticipates an increase of 1.5% in taxes in funding infrastructure requirements, plus additional allocations of eliminated debt payments and inflation each year to finance the requirements of the asset management plan.
-Based on the information presented, administration would continue to recommend no debt be issued for the lifecycle maintenance category.
+The asset management plan as presented during the 2014 budget anticipates an increase of 1% in taxes in funding infrastructure requirements, plus additional allocations of eliminated debt payments and inflation each year to finance the requirements of the asset management plan.
+Based on the information presented, administration would recommend no debt be issued for the lifecycle maintenance category.

-8.3.
-Review Lifecycle Reserves with a view to:

-- a. rationalizing the number of reserves - b. setting minimum balances that provide for emergency funding and offset debt, along with providing flexibility to match funds for senior government grant programs - c. establish targets on balances based on longer term horizons (20 years)
+- 3. Review Lifecycle Reserves with a view to: - a) rationalizing the number of reserves, - b) setting minimum balances that provide for emergency funding and offset debt, along with providing flexibility to match funds for senior government grant programs - c) establish targets on balances based on longer term horizons (20 years)

-The outstanding debt is \$38.5 million at December 31, 2022; compare this with the operating and lifecycle reserve balances supported by the general tax, water and sewer funds, of over \$200 million.
-The total balance after the commitments is a healthy positive balance.
-Ideally, a ratio of 1:1 or better in the reserve balance favour should be targeted.
+The outstanding debt is \$115 million at December 31, 2014; Compare this with the operating and lifecycle reserve balances supported by the general tax, water and sewer funds, of under \$100 million.
+The total balance after the commitments is a negative balance.
+Ideally a ratio of 1:1 or better in the reserve balance favour should be targeted.

-Reserves, like debt financing, are a tool to smooth impacts on the tax rate of asset management projects.
+Reserves, like debt financing are a tool to smooth impacts on the tax rate of asset management projects.
 Usually they are used to fund major planned expenses and are a savings vehicle over a period of time.
-For example, we know that in ten years we will have to replace certain expensive bridges, if we put a little money aside now and each year, we will have sufficient funding in the future to replace the bridge when needed.
+For example, we know that in 10 -15 years we will have to replace certain bridges, if we put a little money aside now and each year, we will have sufficient funding in the future to replace the bridge when needed.
 The time horizon for replacement of a water treatment centre or pollution control plant is significantly longer.

 Reserves can also be used to help finance emergency situations.
-This, however, means that reserve balances may need to increase accordingly to have the contingency funds available.
-For example, if a minimum balance on a reserve to replace vehicles and equipment were to include replacement of an ambulance, snow plough, fire vehicle or police car, the minimum balance would have to be over \$2 million.
-This money is invested in mid-term investments and earn better rates of return and also help with respect to short-term cash flow.
+This, however, means that reserve balances will increase accordingly.
+For example, if a minimum balance on a reserve to replace vehicles and equipment were to include replacement of an ambulance snow plough, fire vehicle, police car, the minimum balance would have to be over \$1 million.
+This money could be invested in long-term investments and earn better rates of return and also help with respect to short-term cash flow.

 The number of reserves has grown over the years.
-Administration annually reviews the number of reserves and will continue to bring forward recommendations to rationalize the number.
+Administration annually reviews the number of reserves and will bring forward recommendations to rationalize the number.

-8.4.
-Adopt various ratios to ensure that debt spending does not exceed certain tolerances.
+4. Adopt various ratios to ensure that debt spending does not exceed certain tolerances

-A number of factors could be used in conjunction with each other to determine the level of debt that is appropriate; however, all ratios should be used in conjunction with an assessment of the state of the infrastructure.
+A number of factors could be used in conjunction with each other to determine the level of debt that is appropriate.
+However, all ratios should be used in conjunction with an assessment of the state of the infrastructure.